tiagomapmarques/js-boilerplate/STANDARDS.md

 forgetfulness or bad code reviews
   - never adds to the line char count
   - adding/removing them results in simpler diffs

+Note that if 3 or more lines in a row require the disabling of a rule, use `eslint-disable` and `eslint-enable`.

 Naming convention is as follows: class names, interfaces and typing in general are to be written in PascalCase, objects and singletons in camelCase and